SEDGE: Structural Extrapolated Data Generation: SEDGE: Structural Extrapolated Data Generation

 Intuitively, this is because $p(\mathbf{X}\,|\, Z_1=1,Z_2=1)$ involves distributions conditioning on $S=0$, which are unknown.

 \paragraph{Existence of novel data sample.} Although the distribution corresponding to novel specifications, $p(\mathbf{X}\,|\, Z_1 = 1, Z_2 = 1)$, is not identifiable, one may still ask whether it is possible to generate samples that satisfy these specifications.
-Surprisingly, we show that this is indeed possible under mild conditions.
-We begin by stating the following condition.
+Surprisingly, this is indeed possible under mild conditions.
+We begin by stating the following assumption.

 \begin{assumption}[Common features in separate specifications] There exists value $\tilde{x}_2$ of $X_2$ such that